cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws_vm.md

 ...
 ```

-{{% gsNote title="Install command" %}}
-This action is the sum of several steps (uploading blueprint, creating deployment and runing workflow).
-{{< /gsNote >}}

 {{% gsNote title="task-retries disclaimer" %}}
-Adding `--task-retries=9` is recommended for AWS deployment, since we have no control no how long it will take for the instance to initialize or terminate.
+Adding `--task-retries=` is recommended for any deployment.
+You never have control over how long it takes to initilize ot terminate and instance.<br>Using `--task-retries=` will help you avoid task failures.

-Setting the retires to 9 is the safest bet.
 {{< /gsNote >}}

 # What's Next